cassidoo/HTML-CSS-Tutorial/README.md

 ##Final Project!

 Alrighty!
-So you've looked at the Project folder a bit, but I haven't told you what that folder is for yet.
+So you've looked at the **7 - Project** folder a bit, but I haven't told you what that folder is for yet.

 Well guess what.